-For electives, check with your advisor and the university to which you
+For electives, check with your advisor and the university to which you plan to transfer.

-Contact: Dr. Susan Bradley, Interim Dean
+Contact: Dr. Susan Bradley, Dean

 Humanities and Social Sciences Division sbradley@butlercc.edu or 316.218.6725

 In addition to general education requirements, coursework may be selected from any academic department to complete the 62 credit hours.